cs1msa/WPIplus/Collection Verticals (subsets)/#(EPO,WO,US)en-all/Readme.md

 each patent is represented by only one patent document, rather than multiple.
 This approach helps avoid a common source of confusion, particularly for researchers who may not be familiar with the unique characteristics and intricacies of patent documents.

-The IDs composing this vertical are as follows: https://drive.google.com/file/d/17g6XzmTnXIStdTUhrZki8PpHwU93bh2s/view?usp=sharing
+The patent IDs/files composing this vertical are as follows: https://drive.google.com/file/d/17g6XzmTnXIStdTUhrZki8PpHwU93bh2s/view?usp=sharing